cwmacken/videoAmp/readme.md

 - SQL databases tend to be better at complex queries

-- NoSQL (imo and hopefully others) is more suited towards OOP and thus fits better with modern frames and OOP languages
+- NoSQL (imo and hopefully others) is more suited towards OOP and thus fits better with modern frameworks and OOP languages

 #### 7.Describe how you would document this process if other developers were collaborating on the project

-I would have either have 2 sections in a read me file or two additional md files.
-One section (or file) would have a set by step walk through starting with the client side and working its way back to the back end.
-The additional file would be a FAQ, this would likely only come into play on a much larger team.
+I would have either have 2 sections in a readme file or two additional md files.
+One section (or file) would have a step by step walk through starting with the client side and working its way back to the back end.
+The additional file would be a FAQ, this FAQ would likely only come into play on a much larger team.

 #### 8.Provide at least (hopefully more) one example of a test (with the suite of your choice)